luminovang/documentation/http/request.md

-# Incoming HTTP Request Management Class
+# Initializing and Handling Incoming HTTP Requests

 ***

 ## Overview

-The Request class plays a crucial role in web applications by providing a structured and simple way to handle incoming HTTP requests and responses, providing methods for safe access and manipulation.
+Incoming HTTP request class, offering a secure and consistent interface to retrieve query parameters, form inputs, headers, files, and server information, enabling easy request handling.

 ***

 ## Introduction

-The `Request` class represents an incoming HTTP request to a server, encapsulating various components such as headers, query parameters, form data, and uploaded files.
-This class offers a structured approach to access and manipulate incoming HTTP requests, including built-in authentication mechanisms to validate requests based on origin, proxies, or allowed domains.
+The `Request` class represents an incoming HTTP request, encapsulating all relevant data sent by the client, including headers, query parameters, form inputs, cookies, server variables, and uploaded files.
+It provides a structured and secure interface for accessing and manipulating request data, ensuring consistency across web applications.

+In addition to basic data retrieval, the `Request` class includes built-in authentication mechanisms, allowing validation of requests based on trusted origins, proxy headers, or allowed domain rules.
+This makes it easier to implement security measures such as CSRF protection, origin checks, and proxy validation without adding additional layers of complexity.

+By abstracting low-level server interactions, the `Request` class helps request handling, improves application security, and simplifies application development in HTTP-based services.

+---

-## Accessing the Request Object
+## Accessing Object

 The request object can be accessed in multiple ways, depending on the context.
 You can use the global helper function, the `Factory` class, or the `Controller` class.